Internal disk was recognized as a multipath device and as a result no backup was created by rear

 68390 blocks

-In case it would have been a RHEL system then we should use dracut (in stead of mkinitrd) to rebuild the kernel.
-However, the principle stays the same.
+In case it would have been a RHEL system then we should use dracut

-Reboot the system when it is convinient (don’t wait too long).
+Reboot the system when it is convenient (don’t wait too long).
 However, it is important to inspect the system after the reboot.
 If something went wrong you probably be thrown into single user mode where you get the chance to fix whatever went wrong.

-At last you can re-run rear mkbackup again which now should be able to create a successful archive.
+again which now should be able to create a successful archive.

 Gratien